 - Turn the mixer to low and add in flour, mixing until combined.

-- Using a large cookie scoop (3 tablespoons) dough onto the lined baking sheet.
+- Using a large cookie scoop (3 tablespoons), scoop the dough onto the lined baking sheet.
 Bake for 10-12 minutes until edges just start to golden.
-Immediately press the cookies gently, using the bottom of a cup until they are flat in the middle.
+Immediately press the cookies gently, using the bottom of a cup, until they are flat in the middle.

-- Allow to cool for 3 minutes on baking sheet and transfer to wire rack to finish cooling.
+- Allow to cool for 3 minutes on the baking sheet and transfer to a wire rack to finish cooling.

 Frosting